26th April 2021

 ‘Navigating the challenges whilst embracing the opportunities’ is a good way to look at energy procurement post-lockdown.
-The energy market has been through some turbulent times recently, with a dramatic reduction in demand towards the start of the year, levelling out in April.
-As lockdown has been easing across the world, and demand has started to pick up we have seen that prices have already started to rise and that trend is set to continue.
+The energy market has been through a turbulent time recently, with a dramatic reduction in demand at the start of last year which gradually picked up as the year progressed.
+As lockdown has been easing across the world, and demand has started to rise again we have seen that prices have already started to rise and that trend is set to continue.

 Smart meters are not new but take up within the sector has been mixed with only 3% of social housing associations having installed smart meters across all of their estate.
 Arming yourself with comprehensive and timely consumption data can help uncover areas where savings can be made, which can help towards achieving greater operational efficiency and better client satisfaction scores.

 Ongoing bill validation is an important step in making sure that you are paying the correct amount for the energy that you have used.
 Often an organisations portfolio is diverse, with some older properties that will have changed suppliers, and management many times over the years.
 As a result, a housing association can sometimes find themselves paying for energy that they have not consumed.
 Inenco has found that 1 in 5 utility bills are wrong and that a robust data assurance and invoice validation process can yield savings of up to 8% vs. original invoiced values.

 There are many options for on-site generation available to social housing providers and questions regarding their implementation are some of the most commonly received by our specialist social housing team.
 Ground source heat pumps, solar panels and biomass generators are just some of the measures that are available to organisations that are looking to cut costs as well as reduce their carbon output.
 By utilising on-site technology, organisations benefit from reducing the demand to their suppliers and dependence on them over time.
 Not only does this provide financial benefits to your tenants but brings independence and reliability away from the main grid.